drehnstrom/spanner-examples/README.md

-# Spanner Course Outline
+# Google Cloud Spanner
 2-Days

+## Objectives
+* Build scalable, managed, relational databases using Google Cloud Spanner
+* Create and manage databases using the CLI, Terraform, Python API,  and the Cloud Console
+* Optimize relational database schemas for Spanner's distributed database model
+* Program and run queries and transactions using the Spanner API
+* Integrate Spanner with your applications
+* Leverage Google tools for administering Spanner databases and managing data

 ## Who Should Attend
 Database administrators, programmers, and cloud architects and engineers who want to learn how to create and operate Spanner databases and migrate existing databases into Spanner.

 ## Prerequisites
 This course is not an introduction to Google Cloud.
 Some prior Google Cloud experience is assumed.
-Experience with relational databases and the SQL language is also assumed.
+Experience with relational databases, the SQL language, and some programming is also assumed.

 ## Modules
 1. The Need for Spanner